 Social media now also plays a significant role in SEO efforts and should 100% be included as part of an overall strategy.
 While Google has admitted that social media won’t directly affect your organic ranking, a 2016 white paper from Searchmetrics called “Rebooting Ranking Factors” found that “the correlation between social signals and ranking position is extremely high…The top-ranked websites in Google’s rankings displays vastly more social signals than all other pages.”

 “We’ll save you money by hiring cheap content labor”

 Probably the most significant change to Google’s algorithm was the change over to rewarding quality over quantity.
 Content that does not read well, or does not offer a consumer value outside of serving as keyword bait, will not perform well when it comes to organic SEO.
 Over the past few years there has been a shift within the industry to a content-centric approach to SEO, leaving many content marketers regurgitating the phrase, “content is king.”
-While it might be clichéd at this point, it still rings true, so be wary of any SEO “expert” who doesn’t think you need to make an investment in quality content.
+While it might be clichéd at this point, it still rings true, so be wary of any Search Engine Optimization “expert” who doesn’t think you need to make an investment in quality content.

 Author – Hilary Young provides content, SEO and marketing consulting services through her company, Hilary Young Creative.
 You can follow her on Twitter @hyoungcreative for more SEO and marketing tips for your business.